-Where possible, you should aim to keep the coaching with your teacher on track.
+Where possible, you should aim to keep your study and coaching on track.
 But we know disruptions happen.
-You might find yourself in a situation where you have missed a week or two.
-This is normal and expected.
-The programme is designed to flex to meet the needs of individuals and schools.
-This includes taking into account things like school trips, exams, illness, or progress reviews.
+You might find yourself in a situation where you have missed a week here or there.
+This is not a problem.
+The programme is designed to flex to your needs.
+This includes taking into account things like school trips, exams, illness, progress reviews or any of the other multitude of instances that you'll face over the school year.

-Where you're able to resume coaching, simply pick up where you left off.
-If you cannot coach one week, you always have access to the handbook materials, so if you or your teacher is off, you can ensure you're continuing to refine your coaching understanding and practice.
+Where you're able to resume study and coaching, simply pick up where you left off.
+If you cannot be coached one week, you always have access to the self-study materials, so you can ensure you're continuing to improve.